GMOD/jbconnect/docs/hooks.rst

         └── services

-api/hooks/<hook name>/index.js can be basically be copied from 'here (https://github.com/GMOD/jblast-jbconnect-hook/blob/master/api/hooks/jblast/index.js)'_ .
+api/hooks/<hook name>/index.js can be basically be copied from `here <https://github.com/GMOD/jblast-jbconnect-hook/blob/master/api/hooks/jblast/index.js>`_ .

 This core fragment starts the initialization of the hook.